mayank2424/mayank2424/README.md

 ### Hey, I am Mayank Gupta 👋

-- 🔭 Software Engineer at Crowdlinker.
+- 🔭 Senior Software Engineer at Crowdlinker.
 - 🌱 I’m currently learning more about Operating Systems and Databases...
 - 💬 Ask me about anything
 - 📫 How to reach me: Twitter-@mayank0324, Email-mayankgupta2424@gmail.com